Discovering the Healing Power of Slovenia's Forests

 Deep within the forests of Slovenia, a new form of sound therapy is transforming eco-tourism.
 Giant wooden megaphones—funnel-shaped acoustic sculptures made from local timber—invite visitors to pause, step inside, and immerse themselves in nature’s symphony.
-With no electricity required, these structures amplify the rustle of leaves, the call of birds, and the flow of nearby streams, creating a meditative experience that eases stress and restores balance.
+With no electricity required, these structures amplify the rustle of leaves, the call of birds, and the flow of nearby streams.
+This creates a meditative experience that eases stress and restores balance.

 Forest Selfness in Cerkno